-‘Tell all the truth but tell it slant’ is one of Dickinson’s best-loved poems.
-It is quite short, but that only makes it all the more effective.
-This poem, like the vast majority of Dickinson’s poems, was published after her death in 1886.
+‘Tell all the truth but tell it slant’ is quite short, but that only makes it all the more effective.
+Like the vast majority of Dickinson’s poems, this one was published after her death in 1886.
 It’s unclear what “truth” Dickinson was exploring in these lines.
-It could’ve been something universal, like a truth about the nature of life, God, death, et.c, or something more personal.
+It could’ve been something universal, like a truth about the nature of life, God, death, etc., or something more personal.
 She might’ve been thinking about relationships, intimate or familial, writing, her future, or any other “truth” that one might uncover.
 The fact that she doesn’t define the “truth” helps as many different readers as possible approach this poem and understand it on their terms.

 The poem begins with the speaker telling the reader that they must tell the full truth, but do so on a slant.
 One should not come directly at the truth, but rather enter into it in parts.
 This means that one might not see the full picture all at once.
 She goes on to state that this is a smart way to live as the full “Truth” is “Too bright for our infirm Delight.”
 Humankind is not strong enough to take in some of the most important truths of life.
 They would shock one into an even weaker state.